A to Z Guide

 What this project does

-The project tracks free game promotions from Epic Games and Steam, stores structured JSON snapshots, sends notifications through email, Telegram, and Discord when lineups change, updates the README automatically, and exposes the latest offers through this GitHub Pages site.
+The project tracks free game promotions from Epic Games and Steam, stores structured JSON snapshots, sends notifications through email, Telegram, Discord, and WhatsApp when new offers appear, updates the README automatically, and exposes the latest offers through this GitHub Pages site.

 System Flow